secretjc/pcf/README.md

 python generate_tunnels.py --topo_config ../_config/b4_config.yaml --tunnel_type CLS --output_path tunnel.tab
 ```

 Here, you also need to provide a topology configuration file for which you want to generate tunnels.
-We provide 3 options: 1) physical: generate 3 physical tunnels per pair; 2) LS: generate physcial tunnels and unconditional logical sequences; 3) CLS: generate physical tunnels and conditional logical sequences.
-Note that to use this tool, networkx is additionally required.
+We provide 3 options: 1) physical: generate 3 physical tunnels per pair; 2) LS: generate physical tunnels and unconditional logical sequences; 3) CLS: generate physical tunnels and conditional logical sequences.
+Note that to use this tool, [NetworkX](https://networkx.github.io/) package is additionally required.
 And a local gurobi path also needs to be added if required.

 ## Configuration file and data file

 ### main configuration

-The main configuration file specifies the scheme(FFC, PCFTF, PCFLS, PCFLS+) and the output path.
+The main configuration file specifies the scheme(FFC, PCFTF, PCFLS, PCFCLS) and the output path.
 For example in pcf/_config/main.yaml:

 ```bash
 main: